toothrot-if/toothrot/README.md

 Everything between the `(:` and `:)` is translated to a link.
 The first part before the `=>` is the link text.
 The second part, after the `=>` is the name of the node that will be reached when the user clicks on the link.

+### Option menus

+Each text node can have an option menu.
+Options are displayed as buttons below the text of the node.
+If you want to write a quiz game or a choice game or have dialogs like in point and click adventures, options are probably the right thing to use.

+To add an option to a text node, just write it at the end of the node's text like this:

+    (@) Click me? => option_clicked

+This will display a button with the text "Click me?" and, when clicked, it will go to the node named "option_clicked".

+You can also specify a value for an option:

+    (@) Click me? => option_clicked | This is the value

+When a user clicks on an option with a value, the chosen value will be saved in the special variable `$._choice`.
+In the example above, if the user clicks the option, the `$._choice` variable will contain the string `"This is the value"`.

 ### Object links